hashtaggeeks/jekyll-website/_posts/2019-07-31-how-to-install-anaconda-python.md

 <h3 style="padding-top: 60px; margin-top: -40px;">Check the Latest Version of Anaconda</h3>

-Head over to <a href="https://www.anaconda.com/distribution/" target="_blank"> https://www.anaconda.com/distribution/</a>, once you are there, click on **Linux** and select the Python version of your preferece to **/temp** folder. or use curl or wget to download the verision from <a href="https://repo.anaconda.com/archive/" target="_blank">https://repo.anaconda.com/archive/
+Head over to <a href="https://www.anaconda.com/distribution/" target="_blank"> https://www.anaconda.com/distribution/</a>, once you are there, click on **Linux** and select the Python version of your preference to **/temp** folder. or use curl or wget to download the version from <a href="https://repo.anaconda.com/archive/" target="_blank">https://repo.anaconda.com/archive/

 <div class="card">
 <div class="card-body ">